-The CT70 AC Circuit Load Tester can test outlets or circuits under load for proper wiring, reverse polarity, and the presence of a ground.
-The CT70 uses a simple menu-driven display to allow the user to quickly see line voltage, voltage drop under full load, ground-to-neutral voltage, and line impedance.
-The GFCI testing utility is performed separately per UL-1436, disrupting the flow of electricity if a functioning GFCI is present.
+The CT80 AC Circuit Load Tester can test outlets or circuits under load in a matter of seconds for proper wiring, reverse polarity, and the presence of a ground.
+The CT80 uses a simple menu-driven display to allow the user to quickly see line voltage, voltage drop under full load, ground-to-neutral voltage, and line impedance.
+The GFCI and AFCI testing utility is performed separately per UL-1436, disrupting the flow of electricity if a functioning GFCI or AFCI is present.